amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-01.md

 (e.g, the window size) without having to recompile our game every time.

-Starting the project with `amethyst new` should have automatically generated `DisplayConfig` data in `resources/display_config.ron`.
+Starting the project with `amethyst new` should have automatically generated `DisplayConfig` data in `config/display.ron`.
 If you created the project manually, go ahead and create it now.

-In either case, open `display_config.ron` and change its contents to the
+In either case, open `display.ron` and change its contents to the
 following:

 ```rust,ignore